-- We completed the asset sale of Oppenheimer Multifamily Housing and Healthcare Finance, Inc. in order to focus on our core businesses.
-This resulted in a profit on the sale and closing out our participation in the commercial mortgage business. - We continued to focus on managing expenses, which were down in 2016, mostly due to lower litigation and regulatory costs as well as lower operating costs. - We significantly enhanced all major governance and compliance processes by adding new public company directors, senior personnel, streamlining reporting lines, reorganizing business and compliance functions, replacing manual processes with more efficient technology. - We enhanced our internal communications platform to articulate and emphasize a firm-wide culture of compliance. - We invested in new employees and in programs across the Company to recruit, engage, motivate and retain employees. - We revised elements of our branch level compensation and introduced the Branch Control Officer position to separate compliance roles from branch leadership and sales management. - We put in place our enhanced Unified Managed Account platform at Oppenheimer Asset Management Inc., which has enhanced our margins and allows financial advisors the ability to easily add additional investment managers into a single account for simplified position reporting along with sophisticated re-balancing and modeling capability. - We continued to purchase failed Auction Rate Securities from our clients holding such securities and significantly lowered our exposure to these issues, all in accordance with regulatory orders from 2010.
-We currently have no outstanding litigation relating to auction rate securities. - We invested in over 50 technology initiatives focused on compliance, operations and business-line functions, and cybersecurity enhancements. - We substantially revamped and improved all aspects of corporate marketing both internally and externally to enhance our business, to provide better client experience and in order to present a more competitive and compelling face for our company to the industry and investing community. - We put in place new leadership in investment banking focused on identifying and recruiting senior level investment bankers. - We made significant progress in debt capital markets with significantly increased revenues from the issuance of emerging market debt on behalf of both sovereign and private issuers.
+- We continued to focus on managing expenses, which were down in 2017, although compensation costs rose in line with higher levels of revenue. - We continued to enhance major governance and compliance processes by adding senior personnel, streamlining reporting lines, reorganizing business and compliance functions, and replacing manual processes with more efficient technology. - We continued to emphasize a firm-wide culture of ethics and compliance. - We invested in new employees and emphasized programs across the Company to recruit new sources of revenue, as well as to motivate and retain existing valued employees. - We finalized the implementation of our enhanced Unified Managed Account platform at Oppenheimer Asset Management Inc., which has enhanced our margins and provided a significant stream of income for these accounts, as well as giving financial advisors the ability to easily add additional investment managers into a single account for simplified position reporting along with sophisticated re-balancing and modeling capability. - We revised elements of our financial advisor compensation grid to encourage high levels of productivity. - We further enhanced our processes surrounding the Branch Control Officer position, including hiring Regional Compliance Officers in various areas of the country, in order to further assess branch compliance and our ability to control branch operations. - We continued our installation of the Vestmark technology platform to allow us to provide enhanced client reporting on managed accounts, as well as higher levels of surveillance capabilities. - We continued to purchase failed Auction Rate Securities from our clients holding such securities and significantly lowered our exposure to these issues, all in accordance with regulatory orders from 2010.
+We currently have no outstanding litigation relating to auction rate securities. - We invested in over 50 technology initiatives focused on compliance, operations and business-line functions, including investing in cybersecurity enhancements. - We substantially revamped and improved all aspects of corporate marketing, both internally and externally, to enhance our business, to provide better client experience and in order to present a more competitive and compelling face for our Company to the industry and investing community. - Our new leadership in investment banking successfully focused on identifying and recruiting senior level investment bankers.
+We began to see significant new business from these new resources and are encouraged by the enhanced pipeline of business.